ben-simmons/dotfiles/README.md

 than [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh).

 For the theme I'm using [powerlevel10k](https://github.com/romkatv/powerlevel10k), which is quite fast, slick, and has a really nice configuration script.

-One gotcha is that iTerm kind of clobbers the shell's theme, so you have to also tweak the iTerm settings.
-I settled on the [Snazzy](https://raw.githubusercontent.com/sindresorhus/iterm2-snazzy/master/Snazzy.itermcolors) color scheme and Fira Code Nerd fonts.
+I like using p10k with the [Snazzy](https://github.com/sindresorhus/iterm2-snazzy) color scheme and Fira Code Nerd fonts.

 ## Python